Arvoria/Roblox-Firebase/README.md

 ## Links
 ROBLOX DevForum Post:
+ROBLOX Asset: https://www.roblox.com/library/5618676786/Roblox-Firebase (To be used in require(assetId) calls)

 ## Contact
 You can contact me on Discord @Shane#3756 for any queries you may have or if any issues arise.
 There may be a few edge cases I have missed and/or either handled poorly or not at all.